-Longboard vs Skateboard is not a subject of a debate to me.
+Longboard vs Skateboard is not a moot point to me.

 Because I think longboard and skateboard are cousins if not siblings.

 Yes, of course, if you are new to the world of longboarding or skateboarding it is very easy to get confused particularly if you are not sure which one is right for you to start with.

 Hang on with me.